MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-concepts.md

 **Enhanced security compliance**: FQDN filtering supports a zero trust security model.
 Network traffic is restricted to trusted domains only mitigating risks from unauthorized access.

-**Resilient Policy enforcement**: The DNS proxy that is implemented with FQDN filtering ensures that DNS resolution continues seamlessly even if the Cilium agent goes down and policies continue to remain enforced.
+**Resilient Policy enforcement**: The ACNS Security Agent that is implemented with FQDN filtering ensures that DNS resolution continues seamlessly even if the Cilium agent goes down and policies continue to remain enforced.
 This implementation critically ensures that security and stability are maintained in dynamic and distributed environments.

 ## Considerations: